-All of the men stared at the strange flying beast.
+All of the tribesmen stared at the strange flying beast.
 They didn’t often see a jumbo airliner this far from civilization.

-Standing among them was a young man named Zachary.
-He was notably different from the others—tall and lanky with sandy-blond hair and fair skin that was perpetually sunburned.
-He had no painted lines on his skin, and instead of a loincloth, he wore cut-off jeans and a ragged t-shirt.
+Standing among them was a young man named Zachary, who was notably different from the others—tall and lanky with sandy-blond hair, and fair skin that was perpetually sunburned.
+He had no painted lines on his body, and instead of a loincloth, he wore cut-off jeans and a ragged t-shirt with a Pittsburgh Steelers logo on it.
 He put his hand to his forehead to shield his green eyes from the sun as he gazed at the plane.
-Zachary frowned because he knew the exhaust fumes weren’t normal, or even exhaust.
-The pearly sheen of the far-reaching trail made it obvious something was amiss—at least to him.
+He frowned because he knew the exhaust fumes weren’t normal.
+The pearly sheen of the far-reaching trail made it obvious that something was amiss—at least to him.

-Zachary overheard his father-in-law, and felt he was right.
-But at that moment, a fish nibbled on his bait.
+Zachary overheard his father-in-law’s comment and felt he was right.
+But, at that moment, a fish nibbled on his bait.
 The young man needed to react quickly, otherwise, the catch would be lost.
-He jerked the line, swiftly sinking the hook into the mouth of an impressive-sized Pacu, one of the best-tasting fish in the Amazon, and large enough to feed them all—if he landed it.

-The fish fought for its life, wriggling out of the water, shimmering in the sunlight before plunging back into the river.
+The fish fought for its life, wriggling out of the water, shimmering in the sunlight before plunging back into the depths.

-The other men salivated at the thought of cooking the delicious fish in banana leaves over an open fire.
+The other men salivated at the thought of roasting the delicious Pacu, wrapped in banana leaves, over an open fire.